andrewrnoel87/andrewrnoel87.github.io/_posts/2023-09-18-Slice_and_Dictionary.markdown

 - Common methods used with dictionaries are __.values()__, __.keys()__, __.items()__ and __.get()__.
 The 'in' operator and the len() function are commonly used as well.

+- __.get(key, default_value)__ gets the the value of the key and if the key doesn't exist, it creates it and sets it value to default_value.

 """"""

 # Dictionary Exercise